 (D5).
-The project has a key role is assessment of all of these skills including report-writing (D1), oral and poster presentation (D5) and IT skills including advanced word processing and the use of PowerPoint (D2).
+The project has a key role is assessment of all of these skills including reportwriting (D1), oral and poster presentation (D5) and IT skills including advanced word processing and the use of PowerPoint (D2).
 The project supervisor is asked to assess students' inter-personal skills (D4) and skills of planning and organisation (D5), as well as the ability to exercise sound judgment and show personal responsibility and initiative in the environment of the research laboratory (D7).
 A students' e-portfolio record is used to assess their ability to work towards targets for personal and professional development (D7).

-12 Programme Curriculum, Structure and Features

-Basic structure of the programme
+12 Programme Curriculum, Structure and Features Basic structure of the programme

-Duration of course: 3 years full time based on 30 weeks attendance per annum.

-Number of stages: 3 Total credits: 360

-Module credits: range from 10 to 60; each 10 credits represents 100 hours of study

-Requirements for progression: passing all compulsory modules and gaining appropriate overall number of credits.
+ISIC ST ructure of the programme Duration of course: 3 years full time based on 30 weeks attendance per annum.
+Number of stages: 3 Total credits: 360 Module credits: range from 10 to 60; each 10 credits represents 100 hours of study Requirements for progression: passing all compulsory modules and gaining appropriate overall number of credits.
 Stage 1 provides a multi-disciplinary foundation covering a range of related biosciences, including Biochemistry, Cell Biology, Genetics, Immunology, Microbiology, Physiology, and Pharmacology.
 Students gain an appreciation of each of these specialisms and at the end of Stage 1 students may opt to transfer to another Bioscience programme if they so wish.
-At stage 1 students are also introduced to laboratory skills and information and communications technologies.

-Stage 2 semester 1 builds on Stage 1 and provides students with a deeper knowledge of Molecular Medicine and Cell and Molecular Biosciences.
+At Stage 1 students are also introduced to laboratory skills and information and communications technologies. technologies.
+Stage 2 semester 1 builds on stage 1 and provides students with a deeper knowledge of Molecular Medicine and Cell and Molecular Biosciences.
 The course focuses on the technologies that underpin our current understanding in these areas, and provides students with hands-on experience of a range of modern molecular techniques.
 The course also explores how bioinformatics helps make sense of the ever-increasing amount of biological data.
 Cell Biology is studied in greater depth, particularly in relation to membrane transport and signalling and the cell and molecular biology of the immune system.
 Emphasis throughout is on how knowledge of these areas can help in the understanding of human biology and disease.

-Stage 2 semester 2 provides greater specialisation in physiological sciences.
-Topics include systems physiology of the heart, lung and kidneys, reproductive physiology, and molecular physiology and pathophysiology.

-At Stage 2 students are introduced to research skills, and other important skills including data handling, presentation skills and team-working.
+Store 2 connector 2 married a constant and sights in the marcale are Taries Stage 2 semester 2 provides greater specialisation in pharmacology.
+Topics include drug disposition and pharmacokinetics, systems pharmacology and the physiology of the cardiovascular system.
+At stage 2 students are introduced to research skills, and other important skills including data handling, presentation skills and team-working.
 At Stage 3 students further develop their research skills as they undertake a research project linked to a research group.
-They also study advanced topics including physiology of the gastrointestinal tract and physiology of the nervous system.

-They also further develop their skills of experimental design and critical analysis of scientific data, as well as presentation and IT skills.
+They also study advanced topics including carcinogenesis and anticancer drugs, advanced topics in neuropharmacology, advanced pharmacogenetics and toxicology.
+They also further develop their practical skills through a module in pharmacological techniques, and skills of experimental design and critical analysis of scientific data, as well as presentation and IT skills.